AllenInstitute/sweep_qc_tool/design/design.md

 ## background

 Icephys experiments are conduction by patching a single cell, clamping its current (or voltage for certain QC purposes), providing stimulation, and recording responses.
-The stimuliation is patterned current.
-A presentation of a stimulus with particular parameters (e.g. a long square wave at `x` pA) is called a **sweep**.
+The stimuliation is patterned current / voltage.
+A presentation of a stimulus with particular parameters (e.g. a long square wave at `x` pA) along with the response is called a **sweep**.

 Sweeps can go wrong.
 We have some automated tools for detecting bad sweeps, but they still require manual validation.
 That is the purpose of this app.
-Scientists would like to be able to look at statistics and plots of individual sweeps, along with characteristics of the whole cell, and decide whether each sweep is good or not.
+Scientists would like to be able to look at characteristics and plots of individual sweeps, along with characteristics of the whole cell, and decide whether each sweep is good or not.
 The results of that decision should be used by downstream processing stages.
 The primary such stage is **feature extraction**.

 The icephys pipeline is organized into three components, each implemented in a Python package called `ipfx`.
 These are:
 - **sweep extraction**: sweeps need to be organized from the NWB2 file describing an experiment